441 Rio Concho Drive

 San Angelo, TX 76903

 Fax: (325) 653-4938

 The Fort Concho National Historic Landmark is located on the banks of the North Concho River.
-This historical place was built in the 19th Century to protect the city from hostile threats.
-The fort covered nearly 1600 acres of land which consisted of forty buildings, each serving a specific purpose.
+This historic place was built in the 19th Century to protect the city from hostile threats.
+The fort covered nearly 1600 acres of land which consisted of 40 buildings, each serving a specific purpose.
 The Fort Concho National Historic Landmark now stands strong with only a few buildings existing such as the barracks, the schoolhouse, the officers row, the headquarters and more.
 The Fort Concho National Historic Landmark now mainly serves as a reminder of the city's bravery and military accomplishments.
-For further details, do visit their website.

 Bart DeWitt Park is a beautiful green expanse in San Angelo, that measures up to 10 acres(5 hectares).
 The park consists of several walking trails that you can take off on.
 There are also picnic areas and water fountains here.

 At the International Water Lily Collection in San Angelo, you will be greeted by rows and rows of waterlilies.
 It is a serene place to be and you can unwind while overlooking the ponds dotted with beautiful waterlilies.

 Come to Brentwood Park for practice at their multi-purpose court or to simply take a stroll around the area.
 You can pack a picnic lunch and spend a peaceful afternoon with your family in their picnic area.
 The park also has a disc golf and a playground.